-Lists of issues in the absence of a report are adopted by the Committee for States that have not submitted their report for five years or more, despite various reminders.
+Lists of issues in the absence of a report are adopted by the Committee for States that have a delay of five years or more to submit their report, and so despite various reminders.

-In both cases, the lists of issues underline the issues that will guide the interactive dialogue of the State party with the Committee at one of the next sessions.
+In both cases, the lists of issues underline the questions that will guide the interactive dialogue of the State party with the Committee at one of the next sessions.

-At the phase of adoption of lists of issues, civil society actors and National Human Rights Institutions are invited to contribute through written submissions (there is no space for oral briefings).
+At the phase of adoption of lists of issues, civil society actors and National Human Rights Institutions are invited to contribute through written submissions (no space for oral briefings is available at this stage).

-The objective of these submissions is to bring to the attention of the Committee positive experiences, concerns and challenges related to enforced disappearances and related issues (see information on the format and deadlines below).
+The objective of these written submissions is to bring to the attention of the Committee positive experiences, concerns and challenges related to enforced disappearances and related issues (see information on the format and deadlines below).

-Upon adoption, the lists of issues are made public and are transmitted to the State party concerned, that must reply in writing within a deadline determined by the Plenary of the Committee.
+Upon adoption, the lists of issues are made public and are transmitted to the State party concerned, that must reply in writing within a deadline determined by the Committee.